sce/flot/API.md

 };
 ```

-"lineWidth" is the thickness of the line or outline in pixels.
+`lineWidth` is the thickness of the line or outline in pixels.
 You can
 set it to 0 to prevent a line or outline from being drawn; this will
 also hide the shadow.

-"fill" is whether the shape should be filled.
+`fill` is whether the shape should be filled.
 For lines, this produces
 area graphs.
-You can use "fillColor" to specify the color of the fill.
+You can use `fillColor` to specify the color of the fill.
-If "fillColor" evaluates to false (default for everything except
+If `fillColor` evaluates to *false* (default for everything except
 points which are filled with white), the fill color is auto-set to the
 color of the data series.
 You can adjust the opacity of the fill by
-setting fill to a number between 0 (fully transparent) and 1 (fully
+setting fill to a number between `0` (fully transparent) and `1` (fully
 opaque).

-For bars, fillColor can be a gradient, see the gradient documentation
+For bars, `fillColor` can be a gradient, see the gradient documentation
-below. "barWidth" is the width of the bars in units of the x axis (or
+below. `barWidth` is the width of the bars in units of the x axis (or
-the y axis if "horizontal" is true), contrary to most other measures
+the y axis if `horizontal` is `true`), contrary to most other measures
 that are specified in pixels.
 For instance, for time series the unit
-is milliseconds so 24 * 60 * 60 * 1000 produces bars with the width of
+is milliseconds so `24 * 60 * 60 * 1000` produces bars with the width of
-a day. "align" specifies whether a bar should be left-aligned
+a day. `align` specifies whether a bar should be left-aligned
 (default), right-aligned or centered on top of the value it represents.
-When "horizontal" is on, the bars are drawn horizontally, i.e. from the
+When `horizontal` is on, the bars are drawn horizontally, i.e. from the
 y axis instead of the x axis; note that the bar end points are still
 defined in the same way so you'll probably want to swap the
 coordinates if you've been plotting vertical bars first.

-For lines, "steps" specifies whether two adjacent data points are
+For lines, `steps` specifies whether two adjacent data points are
 connected with a straight (possibly diagonal) line or with first a
 horizontal and then a vertical line.
 Note that this transforms the
 data by adding extra points.